Article Seven of the United States Constitution

 Article Seven of the United States Constitution sets the number of state ratifications necessary for the Constitution to take effect and prescribes the method through which the states may ratify it.
 Under the terms of Article VII, constitutional ratification conventions were held in each of the thirteen states, with the ratification of nine states required for the Constitution to take effect.
 Delaware was the first state to ratify the Constitution, doing so on December 7, 1787.
-On June 21, 1788, New Hampshire became the ninth state to ratify the Constitution, ensuring that the Constitution would take effect.
-Rhode Island was the last state to ratify the Constitution under Article VII, doing so on May 29, 1790.
+On June 21, 1788, New Hampshire became the ninth state to ratify the Constitution, thereby placing the Constitution into effect.
+Rhode Island was the last of the thirteen original states to ratify the Constitution under Article VII, doing so on May 29, 1790.

 Text

 Background

 On September 20, 1787, three days after its adoption by the Constitutional Convention, the drafted Constitution was submitted to the Congress of the Confederation for its endorsement.
 After eight days of debate, the opposing sides came to the first of many compromises that would define the ratification process.
 The Confederation Congress voted to release the proposed Constitution to the states for their consideration, but neither endorsed nor opposed its ratification.